NicholasRaynes/northwind-mcp-layer/README.md

 Each MCP tool corresponds to a live endpoint on the `northwind-api` and is dynamically available to Github Copilot via the MCP protocol.

+## Example Prompts
+`Provide some details on our customers from Germany` `What are our shipping costs for the year 1997?` `what's the inventory status of our products that need to be reordered?` `What's the supplier performance of Pavlova, Ltd.?`

 ## Tech Stack
 - Language: Go 1.23+
 - Framework: Gin